Best Practices - OAuth for Single Page Applications

 The Token Handler Pattern

 At Curity we have designed a modern evolution of a Backend for Frontend called the Token Handler Pattern.
 All of the cookie mechanics are implemented for you to help prevent the threats of malicious JavaScript.
-You can even use it with advanced security standards to secure your SPA - see the Financial-grade OAuth Agent for an example.
+You can even use it with advanced security standards such as Pushed Authorization Requests (PAR) and JWT Secured Authorization Response Mode for OAuth 2.0 (JARM).

 The token handler pattern keeps web and API concerns separated for the best overall results, and outsources the cookie plumbing so that neither your SPAs nor your APIs need any cookie-related code.
 This enables you to retain all of the business benefits of SPAs.
 You can continue with a pure SPA developer experience and avoid the need for cumbersome web backends.
 You can also continue to deploy your SPA's static content to your preferred web host.